meteor/meteor/content/build-tool.md

 ```

 After doing the above, you'll need to ensure you `npm install` and restart the `meteor` process running your app to make sure the PostCSS system has had a chance to set itself up.

-<h2 id="minification">Minification</h2>

-The current best practice for deploying web production applications is to concatenate and minify all of your app assets.
-This lets you add all of the comments and whitespace you want to your source code, and split it into as many files as is necessary without worrying about app performance.

-Every Meteor app comes with production minification by default with the `standard-minifier-js` and `standard-minifier-css` packages.
-These minifiers go to some extra effort to do a good job - for example, Meteor automatically splits up your files if they get too big to maintain support for older versions of Internet Explorer which had a limit on the number of CSS rules per file.

-Minification usually happens when you `meteor deploy` or `meteor build` your app.
-If you have an error in production that you suspect is related to minification, you can run the minified version of your app locally with `meteor --production`.

 <h2 id="build-plugins">Build plugins</h2>